Thank you for your response

 Step 1: Register on the GST portal as GST practitioner in Form PCT-01 and obtain Enrollment certificate in Form PCT-02

-The examination for enrolment as GST practitioner would be conducted by NACIN (The National Academy of Customs and Indirect taxes and Customs). https://nacen.gov.in/
+The examination for enrolment as GST practitioner would be conducted by NACIN (The National Academy of Customs and Indirect taxes and Narcotics). https://nacen.gov.in/

 Date of exam:

 The exams are conducted twice a year across India at designated centres.
 The candidate can opt for the centre of his choice.
-The date of exam is notified by NACIN and is available on the GST portal and CBIC website.
-The GSTP exam for 2018 was held on 17 December 2018.
+The date of exam is notified by NACIN and is available on the GST portal, GST Council Secretariat and in the leading English and regional newspapers.

 The registration for this exam can be done on nacin.onlineregistrationform.org.
 Candidates are required to login with the help of GST enrolment number (user id) and PAN (password).

 Examination fees need to be paid by the candidate at the time of enrolment.
 The applicable fees will be specified on the NACIN website, along with the manner of payment.